World University Rankings 2013-2014 methodology

 By the same token, in those subjects where the vast majority of research outputs come through journal articles and where there are high levels of confidence in the strength of citations data, we have increased the weighting given to the research influence (up to 35 per cent for the physical and life sciences and for the clinical, pre-clinical and health tables).

-A breakdown of the methodology for each subject is provided at the foot of the tables.
+A breakdown of the methodology for each subject is provided below.

 No institution can be included in the overall World University Rankings unless it has published a minimum of 200 research papers a year over the five years we examine.